Belarus: Women attacked and detained as protests persist | DW | 12.09.2020

 Tsikhanouskaya's supporters dispute the result, and the candidate is currently in exile in Lithuania.

-The protests have shown little sign of abating, despite the repression, and on Saturday, columns of female protesters gathered in central Minsk for a peaceful demonstration.

-Reuters reported that many of the 5,000 protesters chanted "Go away!" in reference to Lukashenko, and "Masha" — a common alternative for Maria — in support of opposition activist, Maria Kolesnikova.
+Reuters reported that many of the 5,000 protesters present on Saturday chanted "Go away!" in reference to Lukashenko, and "Masha" — a common alternative for Maria — in support of opposition activist, Maria Kolesnikova.

 The 38-year-old is one of several of Lukashenko's opponents who have been jailed or detained over recent weeks.
 Kolesnikova was detained after she resisted forced expulsion from the country by ripping up her passport.